Jerry Peterson, Executive Director

 Jessie Fullenkamp, LMSW (She/her/hers), Director of Education & Evaluation

-Before joining the Center, Piotrowski was the executive assistant to Slows Bar BQ owner Phillip Cooley, he is a freelance graphic designer, and worked for the University of Detroit Mercy and Detroit Collaborative Design Center, and has a Master’s Degree in Architecture.
+Before joining the Center, Nick was the executive assistant to Slows Bar BQ owner Phillip Cooley, he is a freelance business services consultant, and worked for the University of Detroit Mercy and Detroit Collaborative Design Center.
+Davis-Piotrowski has a Master’s Degree in Architecture and became a Society for Human Resource Management Certified Professional in 2016.

 Staci Hirsch, Psy.D, Residential Director